+31 December 2022 31 Decembe er 2021

+Gross Fair Gross Fair

+carrying value carrying value

+amount hierarchy amount hierarchy

+AED'000 AED'000

-31 Decemb oer 2021 31 Decemb er 2020 Gross carrying amount AED'000 Fair value hierarchy Gross carrying amount AED'000 Fair value hierarchy Derivative financial assets - interest rate swaps 20,299 Level 2 - Level 2 Derivative financial liabilities - interest rate swaps 6,648 Level 2 15,330 Level 2
+Derivative financial assets: - interest rate swaps - forward starting interest rate swaps 4,138 202,907 Level 2 Level 2 20,299 Level 2

+Derivative financial liabilities - interest rate swaps - 6,648 Level 2

-As the critical terms of the interest rate swap contracts and their corresponding hedged items are the same, the Group performs a qualitative assessment of effectiveness, under IFRS 9 Financial Instruments, and it is expected that the value of the interest rate swap contracts and the value of the corresponding hedged items will systematically change in opposite direction in response to movements in the underlying interest rates.
+As the critical terms of the interest rate swap contracts and their corresponding hedged items are the same or expected to be the same, the Group performs a qualitative assessment of effectiveness, under IFRS 9 Financial Instruments, and it is expected that the value of the interest rate swap contracts and the value of the corresponding hedged items will systematically change in opposite direction in response to movements in the underlying interest rates.
 In respect of forward starting interest rate swap contracts, hedge ineffectiveness also results from changes in the timing of issuance of debt.
 No other sources of ineffectiveness emerged from these hedging relationships.
-Refer note 2.1 for disclosures related to recent interest rate benchmark reforms.